mathiasbosman/alphaess-energyid-proxy/README.md

 This proxy uses the EnergyID webhook to import data from the AlphaESS battery/inverter.

-By default, the cronjob will query for date for the past week up until the day before today.
+By default, the cronjob will query data for the past week up until the day before today.

 ## Configuration

 Both the connection to the AlphaESS API and the EnergyID webhook need to be configured.
-If need be multiple meters can be linked to multiple or singular AlphaESS systems.
+If needed multiple meters can be linked to multiple or singular AlphaESS systems.

 ### AlphaESS API